What is bedwetting (nocturnal enuresis)?

-Bedwetting, also known as nocturnal enuresis, is the accidental or involuntary release of urine during sleep.
-Bedwetting is a common problem among children, even after they have been toilet-trained.
+Bedwetting, or nocturnal enuresis, is the accidental or involuntary release of pee while sleeping.
+Bedwetting is common among children, even after toilet training.

 Most children gradually stop wetting the bed on their own as they grow older.
-Usually, children stop wetting the bed between 3 and 5 years of age.
-Bedwetting is considered a problem if the child is over age 5 and continues to wet the bed two or more times a week for at least three months in a row.
+This usually happens between 4 and 6 years of age.
+A healthcare provider will see bedwetting as an issue if your child is over age 12 and continues to wet the bed two or more times a week for at least three months in a row.

-Although bedwetting is not a serious condition, it can cause stress for the child and family.
+Although bedwetting isn’t a serious condition, it can cause stress for your child and family.
 Children who wet the bed may feel ashamed or embarrassed.
-They might avoid taking part in activities, such as sleepovers or camping, because they are worried that they might wet the bed while they’re away from home.
+They might avoid taking part in activities, such as sleepovers, because they’re worried that they might wet the bed while they’re away from home.

-- Primary nocturnal enuresis is a condition in which the person has never remained dry throughout the night for 6 months in a row or longer.
+- Primary nocturnal enuresis occurs when a person has never remained dry throughout the night for six months in a row or longer.

-- Secondary nocturnal enuresis is a condition in which the child has started wetting the bed again after not wetting the bed for 6 months or more.
-Secondary enuresis is more likely to be caused by a medical problem or psychological condition.
+- Secondary nocturnal enuresis occurs when a person wets the bed again after not wetting the bed for six months or more.
+Secondary enuresis is usually the result of a medical or psychological condition.

 How common is bedwetting?